 Less well-known, though, is how dangerous it can be for an automobile to strike a commercial truck—whether it’s a box truck, a semi-truck, or a tractor-trailer.
 When a passenger car or other automobile hits a truck, an underride accident often results.
 Underride accidents are among the most dangerous and deadly truck accidents because in a side or rear underride accident the automobile passes under the side or rear of the truck.
 In such an instance, airbags and other safety devices on the automobile are typically of limited use, because it’s the car’s passenger compartment that makes first contact with the frame of the truck, leading to direct intrusion into the passenger space, with the head and shoulders of the victims absorbing the blow.

 While efforts are being made to make underride accidents less dangerous and deadly (entrepreneurs and truck manufacturers are developing, testing and installing new, more effective underride guards, for example), the issues surrounding side and rear underride accidents are especially complex.
 That’s why it’s advisable to consult with and retain a West Palm Beach truck accidents lawyer that has extensive experience pursuing truck accident claims—an attorney like Charles Cartwright of Gonzalez & Cartwright, P.A., who has 25 years of experience handling complex truck accident cases.

 Contact us today to schedule a free consultation, in which we’ll review the circumstances surrounding your case and advise you as to the prospects for recovering financial compensation.

-Types of Truck Accidents that Occur in Palm Beach, FL
+Types of Truck Accidents that Occur

 If a passenger vehicle passes under the front, rear or side of a truck, it’s sometimes referred to as an underride accident.
 There are three different types of underride accidents, the first two of which are most common.